 - Verified: The defect has been fixed and verified by the QA team.

-- Closed: If the defect no longer exists, the state of the bug is set to ‘closed’.
+- Closed: If the defect no longer exists, the state of the bug is fixed and set to ‘closed’.

 - Rejected: If the defect has already been raised, not reproducible or not a defect then the bug can enter a ‘rejected’ state